 - a) Irrigation of landscaped areas with hose-end sprinklers or automatic irrigation systems shall be limited to once per week.
 The watering schedule will be determined by the City Manager or designee.
 Customers will be made aware of their designated watering day in accordance with Section 9.
 However, irrigation of landscaped areas is permitted on any day if it is by means of a hand-held hose (with positive shutoff nozzle), a faucet filled bucket or watering can of five (5) gallons or less, or drip irrigation system with a positive shutoff device.
-Exceptions for this restriction may be permitted, upon review and approval by the Executive Director of Utilities or designee, for the following uses: new plantings (for up to 60 days), vegetable gardens, athletic playing fields, and botanical gardens.
+Exceptions for this restriction may be permitted, upon review and approval by the Director of Water Operations or designee, for the following uses: new plantings (for up to 60 days), vegetable gardens, athletic playing fields, and botanical gardens.
 In addition, this restriction does not apply to customers irrigating with well water or an aerobic septic system.
-Customers irrigating with well water or an aerobic septic system must apply for a permit from the City Utilities Department to be prominently posted on the premises within two (2) feet of the street number located on the premises. - b) Use of water from hydrants shall be limited to fire fighting, related activities, or other activities necessary to maintain public health, safety, and welfare, except that use of water from designated fire hydrants for construction purposes may be allowed under special permit from the City of Corpus Christi Utilities Department. - c) Use of water for the irrigation of golf course greens, tees, and fairways is prohibited except on designated watering days.
-However, if the golf course utilizes a water source other than that provided through City of Corpus Christi Utilities Department infrastructure, the facility shall not be subject to these regulations. - d) The use of water to maintain integrity of building foundations is limited to designated watering days and is only permitted by use of hand-held hose or drip irrigation.
+Customers irrigating with well water or an aerobic septic system must apply for a permit from the City Water Department to be prominently posted on the premises within two (2) feet of the street number located on the premises. - b) Use of water to wash any motor vehicle, motorbike, boat, trailer, or other vehicle is prohibited except on designated watering days.
+However, washing of boats and/or flushing of boat motors is permitted upon immediate exit of water body.
+Such washing, when allowed, shall be done with a hand-held bucket or a hand-held hose equipped with a positive shutoff nozzle for quick rinses.
+Vehicle washing may be done at any time on the immediate premises of a commercial car wash.
+Further, such washing may be exempted from these regulations upon review by the Director of Water Operations or designee if the health, safety, and welfare of